 Longer life spans may mean more years in retirement and possibly more years working past age 65.
 However, given the uncertainties of aging, it may not be realistic to expect to work as long as you need or want to.
 For example, half of all early retirements are due to illness or disability.

-How we can help: We can help you develop a personalized retirement planning and income strategy, including solutions to help protect your assets against the unexpected — like retiring earlier than planned.
+How we can help: We can help you develop a personalized retirement planning and income strategy, including solutions to help shield your assets against the unexpected — like retiring earlier than planned.

 Myth #5: I’ll spend less (and pay less taxes)